 What You Can Do

-If you have food that is too large to chew or starts to cause jaw discomfort, try cutting your food into smaller portions.
+If you have food that is too large to chew or starts to cause jaw discomfort, our New Castle dental team recommends to try cutting your food into smaller portions.
 This makes food easier to eat with less hassle.
 Also consider eating softer foods that won’t harm your teeth or irritate your jaw.

 Tip: Avoid chewing on ice, popcorn kernels, hard candies, and opening nuts with your teeth.
 This can lead to a chipped tooth!

 Contact our team today to schedule an exam and cleaning at our dental office in New Castle, IN.

 Are you embarrassed to show your smile because of missing teeth?
 For many people, missing teeth can create a feeling of diminished self-confidence.
 Modern dentistry can not only replace the gaps in your smile, our team can also create long-term replacements that look and feel just like your natural teeth.
 You have options.
 Here are a few of the most common tooth replacement solutions.